 In the eyes of the HR department, perhaps employer brand or branding is the marketing department’s job, not theirs.
 However, when discussing employer brand here, we want to emphasize the brand’s workplace, work benefits, insurance, etc., which can impress and attract candidates.

 We know branding is not the one-size-fits-all formula for a higher incentive of IT talent acquisition, but it still holds an imperative role in hiring and retaining talents.

 With an upmarket image of how the brand interacts and engages in the workplace, one business might benefit significantly with a higher impression and the privilege in the competition when recruiting.

 Additionally, when comparing one business to another, people often judge based on the reviews and the images of these companies on online platforms.
-Basically, the one with better employer brand image will reap this advantage.
+Basically, the one with a better employer brand image will reap this advantage.

 Although the brand image is the primary responsibility of the marketing team, the best way to handle this would be the collaboration within two departments.
 The marketing team has the digital tools and the tactics to deliver the message.

 In contrast, the human resources team has professional knowledge of producing the key features that can attract IT candidates.
 Together, these can promote the image of a friendly yet professional workplace for the company’s staff, which is the thing that most of the IT candidates are looking for.

 This direction can be pivoted based on the goals and objectives of the business, as long as it can be the “Candidate Magnet.”

 Because there are currently more tech jobs available than IT job seekers, companies find themselves in the position of having to compete for the top candidates.
 No longer does an applicant have to take the first job they find—they now have the luxury of choosing the company offering the most appealing job.
 Fortunately, you can do a few things to position yourself among the most attractive companies to work for.

 Another challenge posed during the recruitment process is the inconsistencies in how the tech team and the talent acquisition team process things.